HappyZombies/4chan-Laravel/README.md

 You **need** to have [Laravel](https://laravel.com/) to run this site.

 * Create your .env file accordingly
-* You *made* need to update your config/database.php accordingly as well.
+* You *may* need to update your config/database.php accordingly as well.
 * composer install
 * php artisan migrate:refresh --seed
 * php artisan serve